 Biosphere reserves are areas of terrestrial and coastal or marine ecosystems or its amalgamation.
 The biosphere reserve network was launched in 1971 by UNESCO, two years after the initiation of MAB- Man and the biosphere program.
 The Government of India established 18 biospheres in the country (categories generally relating to IUCN Category V Protected areas).

 The first biosphere reserve of the world was established in 1979.
-According to UNESCO, as of July 2021, there are 714 Biosphere reserves across 124 countries in the world which also include 21 transboundary sites.
+According to UNESCO, as of July 2021, there are 714 Biosphere reserves across 129 countries in the world which also include 21 transboundary sites.

 This article will talk about the 11 biosphere reserves of India that are now considered as UNESCO Protected Biosphere Reserve, important from the UPSC exam perspective.
 Also, the list of 18 Biosphere Reserves in India has been given further below in the article.